HGX-Team/hypergraphx/README.md

 TODO: add basic tutorial

 ## Tutorials
-You can find tutorials covering a variety of use cases [here](https://github.com/HGX-Team/hypergraphx/tree/master/tutorials)
+You can find tutorials covering a variety of use cases [here](https://github.com/HGX-Team/hypergraphx/tree/master/tutorials).

 ## Data
-To appear soon
+Higher-order datasets are available in our [data repository](https://github.com/HGX-Team/data).

 ## Citing HGX
 If you use HGX or related data in your paper, please cite: